cchurn/Formats2.0_Starter/README.md

     yarn build

-This will compress everything including any images and produce a zip file name 'OneCreative.zip' This can then be uploaded to One Creative.
+This will compress everything including any images and produce a zip file name '**OneCreative.zip**' This can then be uploaded to One Creative.

 # Choose a  build config